 Chiltern will regularly review its privacy compliance posture and will seek to verify adherence to this Policy.
 Chiltern implements a self-assessment approach to verify its compliance with these principles.
 Any employee that Chiltern determines is in violation of this Policy will be subject to disciplinary action.
 Any Data Subject who believes they are affected by Chiltern’s non-compliance with this Policy is urged to report the non-compliance to email@example.com.

-Any questions or concerns regarding the use or disclosure of Personal Information should be directed to the Chiltern Group General Counsel at email@example.com.
+Any questions or concerns regarding the use or disclosure of Personal Information should be directed to the Chiltern Group General Counsel at firstname.lastname@example.org.
 Chiltern will investigate and attempt to resolve complaints regarding use and disclosure of Personal Information in accordance with the principles contained in this Policy.
-For complaints that cannot be resolved between You and Chiltern, Chiltern has agreed to participate in the dispute resolution procedures of the panel established by the European data protection authorities to resolve disputes pursuant to the Safe Harbor Program’s principles.

 LIMITATION ON SCOPE OF PRIVACY PRINCIPLES